netbox-community/netbox-operator/README.md

 NetBox Operator supports managing [L2VPNs](https://github.com/netbox-community/netbox/blob/main/docs/models/vpn/l2vpn.md) (Layer 2 VPNs, e.g. to track VXLAN VNIs) through two custom resources:

 - **L2VPN**: Represents a single L2VPN in NetBox.
 Similar to an IpAddress, it manages the lifecycle of a specific L2VPN (`type`, `identifier`) using the CR's Kubernetes object name as the NetBox L2VPN name.
-- **L2VPNClaim**: Claims a VNI for an L2VPN, either an exact `identifier` or the next free one from an `identifierRangeStart`/`identifierRangeEnd` range.
+- **L2VPNClaim**: Claims a VNI for an L2VPN from an `identifierRangeStart`/`identifierRangeEnd` range.
+Set both to the same value to claim an exact VNI.
 Similar to IpAddressClaim, it creates a child L2VPN CR with the assigned identifier.

 Only VXLAN-based L2VPN types (`vxlan`, `vxlan-evpn`) are supported, since those are the ones that carry a VNI (4000-16777215) in their identifier.